andrewctam/matrix-gen/README.md

 ## Installation
-Clone this repository and install npm dependencies for the frontend.
-Then, start the local server.
+This app is built using docker, so simply clone this repository and start docker.

 ```
 git clone https://github.com/tamandrew/matrix-gen.git
-cd matrix-gen/frontend
+cd matrix-gen
-npm install
-npm run dev
+docker compose up
 ```